e-d-i/freecodecamp-projects-2/README.md

 # freecodecamp-projects-2

-JavaScript Algorithms and Data Structures Certification on freecodecamp.org
+JavaScript Algorithms and Data Structures Certification Projects on freecodecamp.org

 My first coding projects using JavaScript in order to build the following: